peckb1/advent-of-code/README.md

 #### 2016

 * Day 11
   * Doing the problem manually helped track down the limitations on allowable moves for Dijkstra

+* Day 21
+  * By doing the forwards steps one at a time, you have a perfect set of steps for checking your going backwards algorithm

 #### 2021